zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 [Msdiv 109] (# msdiv109) # msdiv109 .ref .msdiv} (17-12)

 [APZ 109.1] (# apz109.1) # apz109.1 .ref .apz} "Pingiya, what?
-Will you separate from Him? ”What will separate you from the Buddha?
+Will you separate from Him?
+"What will separate you from the Buddha?
 Quit?
 Pingiya means "moment" or moment or moment
 That is.
 'Pingiya' is from the Gautama enlightened being 'from the enlightened one' From the possessor of the wisdom cone, from the possessor of wisdom, from the abundance of searches